The Generation Effect: Why Creating Information Beats Reading It

 Students who experience the generation effect directly often spontaneously adopt generation-based study strategies.
 Teaching students about the generation effect explicitly supports this transfer to independent learning.

 The generation effect works across all age groups but manifests differently: elementary students benefit from simple fill-in activities and generating examples, while secondary students can handle more complex generation like creating analogies or explanations.
-Research shows the effect is robust from age 7 through adulthood, though younger students need more scaffolding and shorter generation tasks.
+Research shows the effect is strong from age 7 through adulthood, though younger students need more scaffolding and shorter generation tasks.
 The key is matching generation difficulty to students' cognitive development and prior knowledge.

 The generation effect has been demonstrated across the lifespan, from young children to older adults.